cnoe-io/website/docs/reference-implementation/extensions/crd-templating.md

 ## Example

-For you to be able to do the conversions, you require the list of CRDs and a Backstage template:
+You require the list of CRDs that you want to convert, and a Backstage template:

 ### Custom Resource Definitions